Red, white and blue baguette to celebrate the 4th of July

 - A bit of flour to roll out the dough

 P.S.
-Obviously, this also works with any other colors for any other occasion.
+Obviously, this recipe doesn’t only work for red, white and blue as an independence day bread, but also works beautifully with any other colors for any other occasion.
+Like the colors of your favorite sports team or a festive red and green for christmas season.
 Just keep in mind that for every tablespoon of food coloring you add, you need to add one additional tablespoon of flour.